 7 June 2020, Sunday, Istanbul (D)Welcome to Istanbul.
 This is our first day in this magical city.
 Upon arrival you will be met at the airport and transferred to your hotel in the heart of the Old City.

-Tonight, we enjoy a welcome dinner at our favorite restaurant atop their rooftop terrace overlooking the Bosphorus and Blue Mosque.
+Tonight, we enjoy a welcome dinner at a favorite restaurant with stunning views.
 You will meet your guides and the rest of the group tonight as well as enjoying a lovely dinner.

 8 June 2020, Monday, Istanbul (B)We start our day with a walking tour of the Old City and visit Topkapi Palace with its spacious grounds, four courtyards and treasury.
 After lunch break, we continue with a visit of Blue Mosque, the 17th century imperial mosque famous for its six minarets and its interior blue tiles.
 We then step out in the Hippodrome Square, which was considered the heart of Constantinople.
 Optional: We’ll walk you to the Grand Bazaar, the largest and oldest covered market in Istanbul with more than 3000 shops selling carpets, leather, jewelry, spices, antiques, and more.
 Test your bargaining skills or just enjoy the scene while wandering the many narrow “streets” of this market.

 9 June 2020, Tuesday, Istanbul (B,D)Walk to the Underground Cistern, the ancient water supply for Istanbul.
 It is beautifully restored and enveloped in a magical mystical atmosphere.
-We then drive to Eminonu and pick up the local ferry to travel up the Bosphorus Strait between Europe and Asia, enjoying the sights of beautiful mosques, palaces and old houses along the shore.
+We then take the tram to Eminonu and pick up the local ferry to travel up the Bosphorus Strait between Europe and Asia, enjoying the sights of beautiful mosques, palaces and old houses along the shore.
 On our way back to the hotel, those who wish, can join John & Julie for a walk into the Spice Market (Egyptian Bazaar).
-The rest will be transferred to the hotel.
+The rest will take the quick tram to the hotel.
 We’ll later meet to transfer to our cooking class for a 4 course Turkish meal.
 Our chef will talk about Turkish culture and cooking methods while guiding you through preparing a meal.
 We’ll enjoy the fruits of our labor with local wine for dinner.

 10 June 2020, Wednesday, Istanbul (B)Another beautiful day soaked in history and culture.
 We start the day with Hagia Sophia, the 6th century Byzantine basilica, the largest church of its era and the architectural glory of the Byzantines.
 Our next stop is the Archaeological Museum with its stunning collection of sculptures, sarcophagi and other objects from ancient sites around Turkey.
 Overlooking the Golden Horn, we visit Rustem Pasa Mosque, enveloped by beautiful blue Iznik tiled walls.
 Taking the public transport (the "tunel" which is the second metro line built in the world), we move to the Pera Beyoglu area for a walking tour of its vibrant cosmopolitan Istiklal Street, with many points of historical, architectural and cultural interest – Christian, Greek and Armenian churches, picturesque shopping arcades and passages, old Ottoman Hans, bazaars and coffeehouses, bustling with shoppers, students and young professionals.
 Along the road we will pay a visit to St Antonio Church, the biggest and the most beautiful on Istiklal Street.
 Finally, we end up at the Galata Tower, watchtower of the Genoese fortifications dating from 1349, which we will ascend to the upper public viewing balcony for a 360 degree panoramic view over the Golden Horn, Asian shores, Bosphorus and Princess Islands.
 Free evening in Istanbul.